Ant2000/CustomJWT/README.md

 <br>

 For decoding, the decodeJWT function is used.
-Similar to the encoding function, the decoded header, payload, and signature are stored in the chass variables header, payload and signature respectively.
-This function hoowever, returns an integer instead of a boolean value<br>
+Similar to the encoding function, the decoded header, payload, and signature are stored in the class variables header, payload and signature respectively.
+This function however, returns an integer instead of a boolean value<br>
 Return 0: The function ran without any problems<br>
 Return 1: Memory has not been allocated<br>
 Return 2: Input is not valid JWT<br>